MiSTer-DB9/Arcade-Arkanoid_MISTer/README DB9 Support.md

-Attention:  This core is experimental.
+Attention:  This is experimental core.
-            It does not work correctly with joysticks.
+            It does not work correctly with joysticks DB9.
             Try with Spinner and report.

 A new option has been added in the main menu of this core called: "UserIO Joystick" to activate joysticks